Mara-Li/YAFPA/README.md

 ## Options
 ### Share all
-By adding, in the yaml of your file, the key `share: true`, you allow the script to publish the file.
-In fact, the script will read all the files in your vault before selecting the ones meeting the condition.
+`yafpa` and all `yafpa` option without `--F FILEPATH` will automatically read all file in your vault to check the `share: true` key in metadata (frontmatter YAML).

 By default, the script will check the difference between line [(*cf checking difference*)](README.md#checking-differences), and convert only the file with difference.
 You can use `--u` to force update.

 ### Share only a file
+The command will be : `yafpa --F filepath`

-The file to be shared does not need to contain `share: true` in its YAML.
+The file to be shared does not need to contain `share: true` in its YAML, and will be updated no matter what.

 ## How it works